patternfly/patternfly-elements/elements/pfe-primary-detail/README.md

 ### pfe-primary-detail:shown-tab

-Fires when a new tab is selected.
+Fires when a new tab is selected, will provide a reference to the tab and details that were opened.

 ```
 detail: {